filecoin-station/zinnia/docs/architecture-decision-records/2023-03-integration-with-station.md

    - More complex integration between Station and Zinnia: Zinnia needs to report URL where the stats API is available, the Station needs to parse that URL from Zinnia's `stdout`.

+3. Include a timestamp in the JSON messages printed to `stdout` for the Station.
+We decided this is not needed now and can be easily added later if such a need arises.

+   Our current goal is integration with the Station.
+The Station (Core or Desktop) and the Zinnia runtime will initially sit on the same machine.
+If the log consumer sits on the same machine, it shouldn't matter who will attach the timestamp.

 <!--
 What are the different options we considered?
 What are their pros & cons?